jucardwell/geog215/other_pages/projecttask1.md

     code chunk above.
 How do you know the command worked?
 (2-3 sentences)

--   Include a separate R code chunk (with third level heading) that
+-   Include a separate R code chunk (with third level heading) that makes a simple map using the spatial data layer.

-    -   Uses `glimpse()` on each data layer (and prints to the console).
-        The `glimpse()` command is available in the tidyverse package.
-    -   Prints the number of observations/variables (rows/columns) for
-        each layer
-    -   Makes a simple map using the spatial data layer

 **Other requirements:**